TheJambo/ToDoInterviewTest/readme.md

 * When adding a new item, page should navigate back to the "All" or "Active" tab to see the new item.

 ## Worthwhile observations
-* It trims spaces at the start and the end and only allows a single space otherwise.
+* It trims spaces at the start and the end and only allows a single space elsewhere.